-- Conflict and justice
+- Crisis, Conflict and Disaster

 While there are individual units throughout the Arts Faculty that enable students to study aspects of globalisation, International Studies is the only program to collate these units and provide a thematically coherent, interdisciplinary platform for students to study globalisation in depth.